Skip to main content

 Many states have their own regulations regarding PFAS (most commonly PFOA and PFOS) in drinking water.
 Some of these are enforceable drinking water standards, while others are just guidance levels, or they just require public water systems to regularly test for certain PFAS and to notify consumers if they are above certain levels.

 The specific PFAS that are regulated and the levels that are allowed vary among states that have these regulations.
-But if the proposed EPA drinking water standards are enacted on a federal level, all state standards will have to be at least as strict.
+All state standards have to be at least as strict as the EPA drinking water standards that have been enacted on the federal level.

 Foods